-Remember to come back to this guide after watching the film...
+To view the film go to: https://bit.ly/2XiQjEN

 How dementia affects everyday life

-Click here to go to this section
+Section 1

 Page 1

+What are goals?

 Section 2

-What are goals?

-Click here to go to this section

 Page 4

+Your goal - what would you like to work on?

 Section 3

-Your goal - what would you like to work on?

-Click here to go to this section

 Page 8

 Getting ready to work on your goal - leave stress behind

-Click here to go to this section
+Section 4

 Page 12

+Getting ready to work on your goal - making some simple changes

 Section 5

-Section 6

-Getting ready to work on your goal - making some simple changes

-Click here to go to this section

 Page 17

 Choosing a method that works for you

-Click here to go to this section
+Section 6

 Page 21

+Working on your goal - "My Plan"

 Section 7

-Working on your goal - "My Plan"

-Click here to go to this section

 Page 25

-Goals and plans some examples
+Goals and plans - some examples

-Click here to go to this section
+Section 8

 Page 34

+Strategies and solutions from people with dementia

 Section 9

-Strategies and solutions from people with dementia

-Click here to go to this section

 Page 41

+Our message for people who support us

 Section 10

-Our message for people who support us

-Click here to go to this section

-Page 46 Section 11
+Page 46

-A final message of hope Click here to go to this section
+A final message of hope

+Section 11

-Page 50 Quick table of contents
+Page 50

 My Life, My Goals

 How dementia affects everyday life

 EXETER

 How dementia affects everyday life Dementia has probably brought a lot of changes to your life.
 Some might be related to dementia itself.
 For example, changes in your cognitive abilities can make it harder to do some of the things you need to do or enjoy doing.
 (Cognitive abilities includes thinking, knowing, remembering, making judgements and solving problems).
 Or it might be harder to do things because you are feeling stressed or worried.
 Perhaps you have even lost your confidence or had a bad experience with someone.
-These changes can make your day-to-day life feel more difficult.
-I've got spatial awareness problems.
+These changes can make your day-to-day life feel more difficult. l've got spatial awareness problems.
 I find it hard to judge distances.
 It's difficult at times.
 I can knock my head on things.
 I think they are further away, and they are actually really close.
 It's a funny one that.
 Dave If we say the wrong thing - sometimes people you don't know so well look at you a bit funny.
 I talk too much.
 The trouble is, once I start talking I carry on.
 Then I say silly things.
 Sometimes people look at me, and I think "I must have offended them in some way".
 It's most embarrassing.
+Roy Story:

-Roy Story: I've been doing my art classes - watercolours - which I really love doing.
+I've been doing my art classes - watercolours - which I really love doing.
 We were supposed to be painting a little French Bulldog... but I didn't see a little French Bulldog in my head.
 My Bulldog had big whiskers on.
 Although the art therapist said, "This is wonderful and impressionist of a French Bulldog"...it wasn't what I could see.
 I have a problem with what I see and getting it out of my head".
 Jacqui A task for you: